-When up-and-coming Miami painter Martin Fonseca encounters youthful pretty boy Andre Bellamy washing dishes in the kitchen of La Candela, he swears he’s known him before, intimately.
+When up-and-coming Miami artist Martin Fonseca encounters youthful pretty boy Andre Bellamy washing dishes in the kitchen of La Candela, he swears he’s known him before.
 But Andre only arrived in Miami weeks ago, after running away from small-town Alabama and his abusive father.
-When Martin discovers Andre trading sexual favors for a place to stay, he offers him a room in his studio apartment.
-As roommates only.
+When Martin discovers Andre trading sexual favors for a place to stay, he offers him a way out.

 What starts as a playful friendship turns into something more as Andre begins posing for Martin’s fantastical portraits.
 Martin’s infatuation with Andre grows until they are beyond innocent flirtation.